 “These sessions were incredibly helpful; I still remember the knowledge I gained from them years ago.
 It was an amazing start for my professional growth in Australia,” she said.

-As an experienced counsellor, who was waiting for her qualification being recognised, Olga was happy to facilitate and deliver groups about domestic, sexual, and family violence (DFSV) awareness for the Ukrainian community where support for newly arrived women was a key focus.
-She was also grateful to have the opportunity to share her expertise and facilitation skills to support other refugees during the orientation sessions and groups for the families in culture transition.
+As an experienced counsellor who was waiting for her qualification to be recognised, Olga was happy to facilitate and deliver groups about domestic, sexual, and family violence (DFSV) awareness for the Ukrainian community, where support for newly arrived women was a key focus.
+She was also grateful to have the opportunity to share her expertise and facilitation skills to support other refugees during the orientation sessions and groups for the families in cultural transition.

 “It’s essential for newly arrived refugees to have a platform where they can address issues and learn how to protect themselves and their families.
 Everyone deserves to be safe, especially at home, even if it’s very new,” Olga said.